saveliyh/F24-DevOps/submission9.md

 - GitHub action triggered by push
 - GitHub can see added file in repository
 - GitHub checkout does not pull special github files like file with github actions

+# Task 2

+## Manual trigger

+To run workflow manually I added `workflow_dispatch` trigger to it and created workflow with same name and trigger `workflow_dispatch` in master branch.